Ceremonial Grade Cacao

 It is perfectly safe to drink whilst breastfeeding or pregnant.

-Don’t consume dairy and avoid caffeine on days you have cacao.
+Don’t consume dairy and avoid caffeine on days that you have cacao.

 Ceremonial cacao can kill dogs, cats, parrots, and horses, who genetically lack the enzyme that metabolically processes the theobromine in cacao.